-Consistency of Teacher Judgement Processes
+Consistency of Teacher Judgement Processes (Moderation)

-At Our Lady of the Angels' Catholic Primary School, Consistency of Teacher Judgement (CTJ) is a key strategy for implementing both the Australian Curriculum and the Religious Education Curriculum.
+At OLA, Consistency of Teacher Judgement (CTJ) is a key strategy for implementing both the Australian Curriculum and the Religious Education Curriculum.
 Teaching staff understand the intent of CTJ as:

-- supporting student learning - building teacher capacity to engage with the curriculum - determining and developing appropriate pedagogical practices - making decisions about student learning.
+- supporting student learning - building teacher capacity to engage with the curriculum - determining and developing appropriate pedagogical practices - making decisions about student learning progress and achievement.

-At OLA CTJ is an ongoing process throughout the year, embedded in the learning and teaching cycle of planning, teaching and assessing student work.
-Engagement with CTJ strategies focuses on achieving consistency, comparability and consensus about the standard of student work.
+At OLA, moderation is an ongoing process throughout the year, embedded in the learning and teaching cycle of planning, teaching and assessing student work.
+Engagement with moderation processes focus on achieving consistency, comparability and consensus about the standard of student work.
 Moderation conversations promote consistency of teachers' judgements within and across BCE schools in the Archdiocese.